 The Cain Center for Nursing Research was opened in September 1995 for the purpose of strengthening the support services available to faculty for developing their research programs.
-Some services that are provided through the Cain Center for Nursing Research are:
+Some services that are provided through the Cain Center are:

-- Individual consultation in grantwriting, research methods, and statistics.
+- Individual consultation in research methods and statistics.

 - Workshops on grant-related topics of interest for faculty.

 The Research Lab has supported the research efforts of faculty and graduate students at the School of Nursing as well as the wider community for several decades.
 Our hardware includes a dozen modern PCs, Macs, printers, and a scanner.
 Our list of general and specialized software is extensive.
 Our papers cover subjects from the very theoretical (HLM analysis) to the very applied (updating your virus protection software).
 Our friendly and experienced lab assistants are on hand to help you in many ways.

 Lab staff can help you plan, design, and manage data by helping you

 - determine a research design and analysis that answers your study's questions